ParthSareen/energy-price-prediction/README.md

 The project uses energy demand and capacity data, which is processed and analyzed in the `eda.ipynb` notebook.
 The data includes hourly energy demand, capacity, and prices, which are used to train and evaluate the forecasting models.

 ## Models

+### Time Series ARIMA Model

+An ARIMA (Autoregressive Integrated Moving Average) model is also explored for forecasting energy prices.
+This model is particularly suited for time series data that shows patterns over time, such as seasonality or trends.
+The ARIMA model is implemented in `arima_model.ipynb`, where it undergoes a process of identification, estimation, and diagnostic checking to ensure the best fit for the data.

 ### RNN Model